 Our remote work statistics article has more information you need to know about the popularity of remote and hybrid work models.

-15. 51% of employees think their onboarding experience was subpar (Officevibe)
+15. Only 12% of employees think their company had a good onboarding experience (TeamStage)

 Onboarding employees is a time-consuming process.
 But to be done right and effectively, it simply has to be longer than one or two days.
 Speeding up the process is utterly ineffective and will leave new hires without a clear understanding of their role in the organization.